stevemccormack/MultiDash-ETHOS-26/README.md

 MultiDash was created and developed by Steven McCormack.

-Inspired by the Rotorflight Suite and DashX by Rob Thomsonv This project is experimental and is being developed for FrSky's ETHOS 26.
+This project is experimental and is being developed for FrSky's ETHOS 26.
 It takes inspiration from Rob Thomson's Lua scripts for Rotorflight and DashX.

 ## License